usgs/hazdev-responsive-imagemap/README.md

 Survey, an agency of the United States Department of Interior.
 For more information, see the official USGS copyright policy at http://www.usgs.gov/visual-id/credit_usgs.html#copyright

+Dependent libraries found are distributed under the open source (or open source-like) licenses/agreements.
+Appropriate license aggrements for each library can be found with the library content.